Archdiocese of San Fernando: Beginning of the devotions

 When all the parishes had been visited by the image of the Virgen, it was the turn of Baliti, its home parish.
 The people of Baliti sorely missed their beloved Virgin and celebrated their fiesta earlier without the image.
-When the time came for the crusade's second round of provincial visits, Bishop Guerrero, who had arrived in Baliti to pick up the image, was politely told by Baliti's parish priest, Fr.
-Generoso Pallasingui, that his parishioners would not the allow the image to leave the parish again.
+When the time came for the crusade's second round of provincial visits, Bishop Guerrero, who had arrived in Baliti to pick up the image, was politely told by Baliti's parish priest, Generoso Pallasingui, that his parishioners would not the allow the image to leave the parish again.
 Msgr.
 Jose de la Cruz, now 92, who was present in the meeting, said in a recent interview that Fr.
-Pallasigui was quite worried that “blood would flow” if Bishop Guerrero insisted on taking the image away.
+Pallasigui was quite worried that "blood would flow" if Bishop Guerrero insisted on taking the image away.
 (Apparently the people and their officials had made their feelings clear to the priest earlier.)

 The people of Baliti graciously lent the image of their parish patroness for the first year of provincial processions.
-However, when it wasn't returned in time for their barrio fiesta, and when talk circulated that the image did not belong to them anymore but to the entire province, their mood turned from gracious, to sour, to indignation.
+However, when it was not returned in time for their barrio fiesta, and when talk circulated that the image did not belong to them anymore, but to the entire province, their mood turned from gracious, to sour, to indignation.

 Msgr.
 De la Cruz, then the director of the Kapampangan radio program Ing Siuala nang Maria (The Voice of Mary), recalls that the bishop decided right then and there to have a replica image.
-“Considering that Baliti was Huk-infested at that time,” Msgr.
-De la Cruz said, “the bishop thought it wise to let the matter rest.
-Besides, the Cruzada was intended to bring the people closer to God, not away from Him.”
-He said the people may have reacted to an earlier comment he had made on the program that “no single parish owns the Virgen de los Remedios.
+"Considering that Baliti was Huk-infested at that time," Msgr.
+De la Cruz said, "the bishop thought it wise to let the matter rest.
+Besides, the Cruzada was intended to bring the people closer to God, not away from Him."
+He said the people may have reacted to an earlier comment he had made on the program that "no single parish owns the Virgen de los Remedios.
 Every parish that the image visits owns it in the duration of the visit".
 The comment is canonically sound because all church edifices and all artifacts found inside are technically the property of the diocese, and thus, the image is also considered property owned by the diocese and not by the Crusade.